mayank22785/blog/_posts/2015-10-30-openstack-liberty.md

 ## Understanding OpenStack Release Naming Conventions

-OpenStack releases are numbered using a YYYY.N time-based scheme.
-For example, the first release of 2012 will have the 2012.1 version number.
-During the development cycle, the release is identified using a codename.
-Those codenames are ordered alphabetically: Austin was the first release, Bexar is the second, Cactus the third, etc.

 `Liberty` is the 12th major release of OpenStack and below are the list of all the releases so far.